impresso/impresso-datalab-notebooks/reporting-problems.md

 - Impresso models
 - Impresso Python Library/API

-> If the problem is related to Impresso Web App, you can report issues directly on GitHub on the repository [impresso-frontend](https://github.com/impresso/impresso-frontend/issues)
+> If the problem is related to Impresso Web App, you can report issues directly via GitHub on the repository [impresso-frontend](https://github.com/impresso/impresso-frontend/issues)

 ## How can I report a problem?

 We have several channels you can use to report a problem with our Datalab.
 1. Open a GitHub issue

    Open an issue on our GitHub repository [impresso-datalab-notebooks](https://github.com/impresso/impresso-datalab-notebooks/issues).
 2. Send as an Email

    You can email us on info@impresso-project.ch
 3. Reach out to us via Discord

    Send us a message on Discord using our [#error-reporting](https://discord.com/invite/tYvuD8Nfur) channel.

 ## What information should I provide?